Permits and Regulations: What You Need to Know Before Building a Pool in Florida

 Research Local Zoning Laws When Planning Your Custom Pool Build

 Before you begin your custom pool build, brush up on your local zoning laws.
-While most Tampa neighborhoods have zoning permission for pool installations, it’s always a good idea to learn about relevant laws in advance.
+While most Tampa neighborhoods allow pool installations, it’s still important to understand local zoning ordinances and municipal requirements before construction begins.
 By doing so, you can avoid violating local ordinances, which might come with fees and penalties.

 In addition, talk to your homeowners association.
 Some HOA guidelines might prohibit swimming pools or place restrictions on their design.
 For example, an HOA might mandate that pools be built at a specific distance from property lines.
 You can spare yourself much frustration and potential cost by inquiring with your HOA.